Understanding Mobile Gamer Motivation

 The Difficulty With Extrinsic Motivators

-The difficulty lies in scaling and creating a valuable goal that the player wants to aim for.
+The difficulty lies in scaling and creating a valuable goal the player wants to aim for.
 Since the motivational flow consists of a constant supply of tangible rewards, the reward chain can not break.
-The player’s motivation works according to the principle: accomplish task A, then you get reward X. This principle repeats itself over and over again, creating an expectation in the player.
+The player’s motivation works according to the principle: accomplish task A, then you get reward X. This principle repeats itself repeatedly, creating an expectation in the player.
 If the next task then holds no further reward in store, the player also sees no reason to complete the task.
 This is because they are only playing for the reward and not for the fun of the game itself.

-Intrinsic motivators, on the other hand, come from the player themselves.
+Intrinsic motivators, on the other hand, come from the player.
 It’s much more difficult to design such motivators and requires, among other things, an understanding of the player’s psychology.
 Intrinsic rewards satisfy the deeper needs of the player.
 Including the need for attention, affiliation, success, or self-determination, these players often see gaming as a worthwhile pastime.

 Of course, intrinsic motivation also has goals or attainable rewards.
 An improved status or a higher rank on a leaderboard can be just as valuable a reward as a loot box.
 A defined achievement combined with a challenge that requires the player to use skills they’ve learned in the game can also achieve this.

 Some players prefer a gripping, well-developed story and world, as they often want to experience epic adventures.
 Others like to explore mysterious or magical places.
 Others like to optimise their avatar’s abilities or skills.
 While some gamers enjoy interacting with friends or strangers from all over the world.